Residential College Seminar Program: Information for Prospective Instructors

 Enrollment is limited to 18 undergraduates (15 for creative writing seminars).
 In cases where applications exceed the enrollment maximum, 6 students are admitted from the sponsoring college and 12 from all other colleges combined.

-The Residential College Seminar Program educates undergraduates both inside and outside the classroom by involving them in the seminar selection process.
-Undergraduates in the residential colleges are actively encouraged to generate new seminar ideas and solicit course proposals from prospective instructors.
-They are given the further opportunity to help shape the Yale College curriculum by serving on their residential college’s seminar committee, which evaluates seminar proposals, interviews the candidates, and selects the courses that their college sponsors.
+One defining feature of the Residential College Seminar Program is that undergraduates play a central role in the seminar selection process.
+Each residential college has a committee composed of students who are responsible for evaluating seminar proposals, interviewing candidates, and selecting the courses for their college to sponsor.
 Once students have chosen their college’s seminars, the selected proposals undergo three levels of faculty review, following the normal channels of approval for all Yale College courses.
 This process takes almost the entire term to complete and instructors are notified of final approval in early May (for fall courses) or early December (for spring courses).
 Instructors are appointed Lecturers in Yale College (or in the case of registered graduate students, Part-Time Acting Instructors).

 Yale College Seminar Office